UCL-EO/geog0111/notebooks/OutsideInstall-Docker.md

-# Instructions for docker install of these notes as owner
+# Instructions for docker install of these notes

 ## Requirements